mitsuba-renderer/mitsuba3/docs/src/getting_started/file_format.rst

     <spectrum name="color_property" filename="measured_binary_spectrum.spb"/>  (Binary)

-There exist two possibilities: the first consist on using a text format ``.spd`` that contains a single measurement per line, with the corresponding wavelength in nanometers and the measured value separated by a space.
+There exist two possibilities: the first consists of using a text format ``.spd`` that contains a single measurement per line, with the corresponding wavelength in nanometers and the measured value separated by a space.
 Comments are allowed.
 Here is an example: